olzzon/ninja-player/README.md

 - Video Source: 1 is the default camera, if you wish another source, you can write a part of the devicename here.
 For example, if you have a Logitech C920, you can write "Logitech" here.
 - Audio Source: Same as video source, but for audio.
 - Max Frame Rate: The maximum framerate to use for the video.
 If you have a beandwith issues you can for clients not to use higher framerates
-- Refresh Hash Interval: Hos often you wish to restart the client.
-(Used when creating random hash-codes)
+- Refresh Hash Interval: How often you wish to restart the client.
+(Used for regenerating random hash-codes, e.g. you only wish that links works for 7 days)

 ## REST API